ashupp/SFX-100-Streamdeck/README.md

 - If SimFeedback is not startet it will start it for you.
 - If SimFeedback is already running it will be restarted with the (new) desired profile automatically.

+:warning: **The selected profile MUST be located in SimFeedback profiles folder**

 ![In action](doc/screenshot2.JPG?raw=true|width=200)

 ## Requirements